rhtconsulting/fuse-quickstarts/karaf/jpa/README.md

 Setup
 -----------------------
-Before you can get started with this example, you need to install the
+Before you can get started with this example, you need to install several features and bundles.
+Run the following commands to ensure the proper requirements are installed.

+	features:install jndi
+	features:install jpa
+	features:install hibernate
+	features:install camel-jpa
+	install -s mvn:com.h2database/h2/1.3.163

+Once you have the above features installed, you should copy the `datasource.xml` file from the project to the `$FUSE_HOME\deploy` folder to create the Data source.

 Building
 -----------------------